What Paint to Use on a Dresser

 View this makeover – The Green Painted Modern Dresser

-Chalk paint doesn’t require a primer like latex paint does, but it’s super porous, which means that it will suck up any water, oil, stains, or basically anything super easily.
+It doesn’t require a primer like latex does, but it’s super porous, which means that it will suck up any water, oil, stains, or basically anything super easily.
+So, if you want to be able to easily wipe food or grime off of it, it has to be sealed.

-You can seal any chalk paint with water-based polyurethane, hemp oil or wax.
-My preference is in that order.
-Water-based poly being the most durable of them all.
+You can seal it with waterbased polyurethane, hemp oil, or wax.
+My preference is in that order, waterbased poly being the most durable of them all.
+Here are some ways to seal chalk paint.

 What Paintbrush to Use with Chalk Paint

-It helps get rid of brush marks when you thin the paint out a bit, but it also makes it really easy to get into details and paint spindles.
+My personal favorite for Country Chic is their painting sponge.
+It helps get rid of brush marks when you thin the coating out a bit, but it also makes it really easy to get into details and spindles.
+If you really want true brush free results, learn how to spray paint a dresser with chalk paint here!
+This sponge is also really really amazing for applying polyurethane topcoat!

 How to Make Chalk Paint